-If a referral is made and it meets the acceptance criteria, you will be offered an initial assessment.
+If a referral is made and it meets the acceptance criteria [click on acceptance criteria link to see these], you will be offered an initial assessment.
 Different options for advice and support on functional difficulties will be discussed with you following the assessment.

 Where will your child be seen?

 Therapy is mainly delivered at the Child Development Centre and other health settings.
 The service will see some children and young people in their own home when this is appropriate.
 The service does not work within schools but is able to support teaching staff.

 Therapy is provided by the duty therapist, group sessions, and when appropriate in individual appointments.